prabhpreet332/prabhpreet332.github.io/content/posts/git-github-best-practices.md

 A PR/MR description should have a all the relevant information for someone to understand the changes that have been done.
 It should include the following sections:
 1. What changes have been done?
 1. Why those changes were done?
-Is is a new feature (explain it), a bug fix (add tracking ID) or periodic refactoring activity?
+Is it a new feature (explain it), a bug fix (add tracking ID) or periodic refactoring activity?
 1. Additional resources that were created?
 Eg: AWS S3 resource might be created and added in IaC code repo.
 Add these additional PRs/MRs that goes with this change.
 1. Testing scenarios, including the small description about dev level testing that was performed.
 This would help the reviewer verify the logic.
 1. Miscellaneous information that the Reviewer should be aware of.
 Eg: The changes in postman collections, relevant documentation etc